These rules are posted for the convenience of every player. Each player should become familiar with these rules prior to the start of the tournament.

 - There is no overtime for divisional round games ending in a tie.

-- In the event of a six-goal differential at any time during the 3rd period, the clock will remain running.
+- In the event of a six-goal differential at any time during the 3rd period, the clock will remain running through the end of regulation time, regardless if the goal differential drops below six.

 To protect the integrity and spirit of the tournament INDEPENDENCE CUP CLASSIC™ OFFICIALS RESERVE THE RIGHT TO CHANGE OR ADAPT ANY TOURNAMENT RULE AT ANY TIME.